-5 Have you seen any recent changes in how the enforcement authorities handle the potential culpability of individuals versus the treatment of corporate entities?
+Have you seen any recent changes in how the enforcement authorities handle the potential culpability of individuals versus the treatment of corporate entities?
 How has this affected your advice to compliance professionals managing corruption risks?

-TI published in 2017 a review on rulings passed in Norway regarding corruption.
-Even though 80 per cent of the rulings concerned actors within an enterprise, enterprise penalties were rarely or never addressed in the court.
-From the implementation of the corruption regulations in 2003 up to late 2020, there have only been eight court rulings where an enterprise has been penalised for corruption.
+Every year TI published a review on rulings passed in Norway regarding corruption.
+Even though many of the rulings concerned actors within an enterprise, enterprise penalties were rarely or never addressed in the court.
+From the implementation of the corruption regulations in 2003 up to today, there have only been a handful of court rulings where an enterprise has been penalised for corruption.
 The statistics show that giving optional penalty writs is the preferred enforcement method for enterprise penalty in general, and also for enterprise penalties for corruption.

-The preference for the optional penalty writ can mostly be explained by the effectiveness of an out-of-court settlement compared to the initiation of a penal proceeding in court. Økokrim does publish announcements of penalty writ settlements, but not consistently.
+The preference for the optional penalty writ can mostly be explained by the effectiveness of an out-ofcourt settlement compared to the initiation of a penal proceeding in court. Økokrim does publish announcements of penalty writ settlements, but not consistently.
 Therefore, the lack of transparency is a downside to this out-of-court settlement.
 In the ongoing hearing process regarding the corruption regulation and enterprise penalty, it has been proposed to establish a public register where optional penalty writs are published.
 A public register will increase predictability, establishing a better overview of how enforcement authorities handle the potential culpability of individuals versus corporate entities' liability for punishment, and also the severity of reactions given for different violations of the anticorruption regulation.